 Felony crimes are punishable by prison terms of greater than one year, where misdemeanor sentences are less than one year in a county jail.
 There are other more nuanced differences, and every case is unique, so you should consult a licensed attorney to determine the specifics of your trial.
-You can learn more about misdemeanor bail in Raleigh, NC by calling C.L Collins Bail Bonding at (919) 205-5322.
+You can learn more about misdemeanor bail in Raleigh, NC by calling Collins Bail Bonding at (919) 205-5322.

 There are several components that comprise the potential sentence faced by someone convicted of a misdemeanor in the state of North Carolina.
 Misdemeanor crimes are separated into classes that carry corresponding punishments.
 These classes all carry a minimum of at least one day of punishment to be served and can reach up to 150 days of time to be served.
-Judges are left discretion when choosing a defendant’s sentence.
+Judges have left discretion when choosing a defendant’s sentence.

 One of the primary determining factors employed by judges when determining sentencing and bail includes the defendant’s prior criminal history.
 North Carolina divides a defendant’s previous convictions into three levels.

 - Level 2: 1-4 previous convictions

 - Level 3: 5 or more past convictions

 There are three types of punishment available to judges in North Carolina: active, intermediate and community punishments.